ultrazohm/ultrazohm_sw/docs/source/hardware/altium/altium_db_lib/altium_Rules.rst

 ===================================
-Altium: Rules
+Design Rules
 ===================================

-Rules are very important for maintaining safety distances.The rules can derive from the requirements regarding voltage and current to the PCB and the requirement, which are given from the PCB manufacturer
+Rules are very important for maintaining safety distances.
+The rules can derive from the requirements regarding voltage and current to the PCB and the requirement, which are given from the PCB manufacturer

 1. The rule and constraint editor can be opened (only in a PCB document " .PcbDoc") ``Design`` --> ``Rules`` (DR)